oscos/rb130/study_guides/lesson1_concepts.md

 ```

 The code above is an example of a method invocation with a block.
 The Array object `[1, 2, 3, 4, 5]` is the calling object.
 The `Array#select` is the method being invoked.
 The `{|n| n % 2 == 0 }` is the block (chunk of code) which is passed as an argument to the `Array#select` method.

 In Ruby every method takes a block as an implicit parameter.
 However, a method's implementation determines whether or not the block will be executed.

 ## Writing Methods with Blocks

 #### Yielding

+In Ruby every method takes a block as an implicit parameter.
+However, a method's implementation determines whether or not the block will be executed.

-Once a method has been defined, we can invoke the method with a block.
-If the method has been defined with the `yield` keyword, the block will be passed to the method as an argument whereby the method will execute the block.
-This allows a programmer to inject additional code into the method by passing in a block as an argument to the method, all without altering the method definition.
+One way that we can ensure that the passed-in block argument is invoked from within the method is by using the `yield` keyword.
+This is because `yield` executes the block.

+This allows a programmer to inject additional code into the method by passing in a block of code as an argument to the method, all without altering the method implementation.

 ```ruby
 def ingore_block